 Grants for Compare or Refresh (Source Database)

-- To perform HVR Compare and HVR Refresh, the User must be granted create session privilege.
+- To perform HVR Compare and HVR Refresh, the User must be granted the create session privilege.

 - If HVR Compare or HVR Refresh needs to read from tables which are owned by other schemas (using action TableProperties /Schema) the User must be granted select any table privilege.